Qassim Daoud

-He was elected to the transitional National Assembly in January 2005 and now serves in the Council of Representatives as a member of the United Iraqi Alliance.
+He was elected to the transitional National Assembly in January 2005 and now serves in the Council of Representatives as a member of the National Iraqi Alliance(NIA).
+As a member of the NIA, Daoud established the Solidarity Bloc (Tadamun) party in 2006, which consisted of independent MPs and former members of the 2004 Iraqi Interim Government.
+In the 2010 Iraqi parliamentary election, Daoud ran as the leader of the Solidarity Bloc under the NIA, and the Alliance won 70 seats collectively in Parliament.
 He was a member of the committee that drafted the Constitution of Iraq.